What Are the Different Types of Credit Scores?

 In 2006, the three major credit bureaus created VantageScore as an alternative to the FICO Score to better address changes in behavioral trends and advances in data collection.

-However, while it can take up to six months of credit activity to generate a FICO Score, your VantageScore is created as soon as your first credit account is reported to the credit bureaus.
+However, while it could take up to six months of credit activity to generate a FICO Score, your VantageScore can be created as early as when your first credit account is reported to the bureaus.

 ---|---|---|